A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 You also need to resize Images to appropriate dimensions: Don’t upload images larger than what’s displayed on your website.

-You can use an image editing software like GIMP or a WordPress plugin like Resize Images before uploading to ensure your images are the perfect size for your website layout.
+You can use image editing software like GIMP or a WordPress plugin like Resize Images before uploading to ensure your images are the perfect size for your website layout.

 This prioritizes the loading of essential content above the fold (the visible area of the website without scrolling), leading to a faster perceived loading speed.